 This section is intended to describe how staff working together identify the lead clinician providing care for their patient.
 This can be within a crew configuration, or on-scene where multiple resources are in attendance.
 Please refer to the Clinical Supervision Procedure for more information on supervision.

 Consultant Paramedic APPUEC /CCP Paramedic (inc Para' OTLs) NQP AAP/Techni cian ECSW

-an Consultant Paramedic
+Consultant Paramedic

-Lead linician APPUEC/CCP
+an APPUEC/CCP

-CII Paramedic (inc Para' OTLs)
+Clinician Paramedic (inc Para' OTLs)

+- NQP

+Lead AAP/Technician

+ECSW